Dukinfield: Industrial Revolution

-Samuel Robinson a Unitarian, industrialist and scholar founded the village library in 1833 and was dubbed the "foremost promoter of education in the district" before his death in 1884.
+Samuel Robinson—a Unitarian, industrialist, and scholar—founded the village library in 1833 and was dubbed the "foremost promoter of education in the district" before his death in 1884.
 Daniel Adamson a mechanical engineer became the first chairman of the Manchester Ship Canal Company.
 He owned an engineering works producing Lancashire boilers at Newton Wood beside the Manchester, Sheffield and Lincolnshire Railway.
 He died on 13 January 1890.
 The Adamson Military Band, named after Adamson is based in Dukinfield.
 The MS&LR's successor, the Great Central Railway, moved its carriage and wagon works to Dukinfield in 1910.

 Dukinfield and its surrounding towns were major centres of civil revolt during the 19th century and briefly the area was a hotbed of Chartism, the popular movement calling for universal suffrage via a "People's Charter".
 Chartist leader, Reverend Joseph Rayner Stephens is buried in St John's Churchyard.

 Governance

-In the Middle Ages, Dukinfield was part of the parish of Stockport in the Macclesfield Hundred.
-It became a civil parish in 1866 and in 1894 those parts not already included in the Municipal Borough of Stalybridge became an urban district in the administrative county of Cheshire.
-The town was granted municipal borough status in 1899 under the provisions of the Municipal Corporations Act 1882, and was expanded in 1936, gaining part of the civil parish of Matley, which had been abolished.

-In 1974, the Municipal Borough of Dukinfield was abolished, and its territory amalgamated into the newly created Metropolitan Borough of Tameside, in the metropolitan county of Greater Manchester.

-Dukinfield is currently represented by the occupants of 6 of the 57 seats on Tameside Metropolitan Borough Council.
-These seats are spread over two wards: Dukinfield and Dukinfield Stalybridge.
-Dukinfield currently has five Labour councillors and one Conservative councillor.
+There is one main tier of local government covering Dukinfield, at metropolitan borough level: Tameside Metropolitan Borough Council.
+The council is a member of the Greater Manchester Combined Authority, which is led by the directly elected Mayor of Greater Manchester.
+Two of the electoral wards for the council have Dukinfield in their names: Dukinfield and Dukinfield Stalybridge.

-Andrew Gwynne is Dukinfield's Member of Parliament.
-He was elected in 2005 to represent the Denton and Reddish constituency, of which the town of Dukinfield is a part.
-Between 1918 and 1997 Dukinfield was part of the Stalybridge and Hyde constituency.
+For national elections, the Dukinfield ward lies in the Ashton-under-Lyne constituency, and the Dukinfield Stalybridge ward lies in the Stalybridge and Hyde constituency.